 Proper planting and care will help protect your plants from buttoning.
 Knowing how to fix plant buttoning by being prepared and carefully timing your plantings may save your crop.
 Top covering plants, if necessary, and providing a regular water and feeding schedule is also helpful.

 Buttoning of Stone Fruits

-Stone fruits, such as peaches, nectarines, apricots, cherries and plums, need a certain number of cold days known as chilling units (CU) to produce fruit properly.
-When a stone fruit tree does not get enough chilling time, bloom is late and lasts longer than normal.
+Stone fruits, such as peaches, nectarines, apricots, cherries, and plums, need a certain number of cold days known as chilling units (CU) to produce fruit properly.
+When a stone fruit tree does not get enough chilling time, the bloom is late and lasts longer than normal.
 There are other abnormalities in the pistil as well, with both pollen development and fruit set reduced.

 Buttons form in some varieties because of flowers that have set but never truly develop into viable fruit.
 The fruit ripens but is small and malformed or conjoined.
 Unfortunately, buttoning cannot be seen early in the season, so growers are unable to thin out the abnormal fruit.

 Buttons attract insects and promote disease over the winter months, so removal is the best option.
-Unfortunately, there is little you can do to prevent buttoning of stone fruits since it is more of a weather issue than anything else.
+Unfortunately, there is little you can do to prevent the buttoning of stone fruits since it is more of a weather issue than anything else.
 When planting a stone fruit tree, make sure that the variety you choose will be able to get the proper amount of chilling during the winter months in your area.